Sri Lanka ends emergency rule imposed after Easter bombings

-COLOMBO, Sri Lanka (AP) — Sri Lanka has ended four months of emergency rule imposed after suicide attacks on Easter Sunday killed more than 260 people.
+COLOMBO, Sri Lanka (AP) — Sri Lanka has ended four months of emergency rule imposed after Easter Sunday suicide attacks killed more than 260 people, the president’s office said Friday.

-The president’s office said President Maithripala Sirisena allowed the emergency rule to lapse by not signing a decree extending it for another month.
+President Maithripala Sirisena allowed the emergency rule to lapse by not signing a decree extending it for another month.

 Two local Muslim groups have been blamed for the attacks on three churches and three hotels in and around Colombo and the eastern town of Batticaloa.